-The managing authority shall be responsible for reimbursing the amounts concerned to the general budget of the Union in accordance with the apportionment of liabilities among the participating

-Member States as laid down in the cooperation programme and in Article 52 of Regulation (EU) 2021/1059 on ETC.
+The managing authority shall be responsible for reimbursing the amounts concerned to the general budget of the Union in accordance with the apportionment of liabilities among the participating Partner States as laid down in the cooperation programme and in Article 52 of Regulation (EU) 2021/1059 on ETC.

-With regard to financial corrections imposed by the Managing Authority or the Commission on the basis of Articles 103 and 104 of Regulation (EU) 2021/1060 (CPR), financial consequences for the EU Member States are laid down in the section "liabilities and irregularities" (see below).
+With regard to financial corrections imposed by the Managing Authority or the Commission on the basis of Articles 103 and 104 of Regulation (EU) 2021/1060 (CPR) or the financing agreement signed with participating third countries, financial consequences for the Partner States are laid down in the section "liabilities and irregularities" (see below).
 Any related exchange of correspondence between the Commission and an EU Member State will be copied to the managing authority/joint secretariat.
 The managing authority/joint secretariat will inform the accounting body and the audit authority/group of auditors where relevant.